-In connection with your audits of the special purpose financial statements of St. Petersburg College Collegiate High School (Charter School) as of and for the years ended June 30, 2012 and 2011, we confirm that we are responsible for the fair presentation in the financial statements of financial position, changes in net assets, and cash flows in conformity with accounting principles generally accepted in the United States of America.
+This representation letter is provided in connection with your audits of the special purpose financial statements of St. Petersburg College Collegiate High School (Collegiate High School) which comprise the statements of net position as of June 30, 2013 and 2012.
+Also included are the related statements of revenues, expenses, and change in net position and cash flows for the years then ended, as well as related notes to the special purpose financial statements for the purpose of expressing an opinion on whether the financial statements are presented fairly, in all material respects in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).

-We confirm, to the best of our knowledge and belief, as of September 24, 2012 the following representations made to you during your audits:
+We confirm, to the best of our knowledge and belief, as of September 25, 2013 the following representations made to you during your audits: